elbobo/aframe-animation-toggle-component/README.md

 Property | Description | Default
 --- | --- | ---
 names | Comma separated list of animation names | []

+# Future

+I don't know if this is something that will be available by default in the `animation` component.
+I assumed that specifying `dir: alternate` would achieve the same thing but it seems that only works in a loop.
+So, since I seem to toggle animations quite a lot, so this is my solution for now.
+Hoefully it saves someone else some time.
+Feedback welcome.